-If you’re looking to streamline your brand with a fresh new marketing approach, you have two choices at your disposal: the traditional, large-scale firm, or the boutique agency.
-Though there are advantages to working with a big agency, we believe the benefits do not outweigh the cost in creativity, swift results, and, well…actual cost.
+If you’re looking to streamline your brand with a fresh new marketing approach, you have two choices at your disposal: the traditional, large-scale firm, or the boutique marketing agency.
+Though there are advantages to working with a big agency, we believe the benefits do not outweigh the cost in creativity, swift results, and, well, the actual cost.

-As a boutique marketing agency, Ashworth Creative provides a highly specialized advertising experience for our clients, focused on creative advertising campaigns, research programs, SEO and SEM, ecommerce and email marketing, and more.
-The marketing experience we craft for our clients is individualized, flexible, and tailor-made to their specific needs, and can change with each new project.
+As a boutique marketing agency, Ashworth Creative provides a highly specialized advertising experience for our clients.
+We focus on creative advertising campaigns, research programs, SEO and SEM, ecommerce and email marketing, and more.
+The marketing experience we craft for our clients is individualized, flexible, tailor-made to their specific needs, and can change with each new project.
 Most importantly, we market with integrity.

 Here’s why you should consider hiring a boutique agency for your next marketing campaign: